Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## Random Seed

 A random seed is a pseudo-random number available on-chain.
-It is used in various places of the AXIACoin protocol, most prominently in [BABE](##babe) the block production mechanism.
+It is used in various places of the AXIA protocol, most prominently in [BABE](##babe) the block production mechanism.

 ## Referendum

 A vote on whether or not a proposal should be accepted by the network.
 Referenda may be initiated by the Governance Council, by a member of the public, or as the result of a previous proposal.
-Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of SOLAR held) and the amount of time they are willing to lock their tokens.
+Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of AXC held) and the amount of time they are willing to lock their tokens.

 ## Relay chain

-The chain that coordinates consensus and communication between parachains (and external chains, via bridges).
+The chain that coordinates consensus and communication between allychains (and external chains, via bridges).

 ## BetaNet

-The [testnet](##testnet) set aside for testing parachains, cumulus, and related technology.
+The [testnet](##testnet) set aside for testing allychains, cumulus, and related technology.

 ## Runtime